 Dr. Fields is an assistant professor of education at Belhaven University in Memphis, TN, and has extensively studied Grant and portrayed him as a living history demonstrator.

-The program is presented by the Pitt-Johnstown History Department, Phi Alpha Theta International History Honor Society, and Sodexo.
+The program is presented by Pitt-Johnstown’s History Department, the Phi Alpha Theta International History Honor Society, and Sodexo USA.

-Funding for this event is provided by the Howard M. and Adelle C. Picking Great Americans Day Forum Fund.
+The event is sponsored by the Howard M. and Adelle C. Picking Great Americans Day Forum Fund.

 About Great Americans Day